KittyIsGreat/Verified_Graph_Embeddings/README.md

 This project is a modified version of [GraphEmbedding](https://github.com/shenweichen/GraphEmbedding), primarily addressing environment dependency issues to ensure smooth operation in Python environments as of 2024.

 ## Modifications
-Due to incompatible package versions specified in the original setup.py file (updated in 2022), a new `experiment.yml` file was successfully debugged and output on November 19, 2024
+Due to incompatible package versions specified in the original setup.py file (updated in 2022), a new `experiment.yml` file was successfully debugged and output on November 19, 2024.
+You can use this file to create a conda environment with the correct package versions and ignore the original `setup.py` file.
 ## Installation:
 ### Quick Setup
 If you want to quickly try it out, you can use the simplified configuration file: